briandrum/codes.forchagrin.com/_chapters/chapter-545-theft-and-fraud.md

-4. _(d)_ The officer, agent or employee of the library, museum or archival institution, or the merchant or his employee or agent acting under subsection (a) or (b) hereof shall not search the person, search or seize any property belonging to the person detained without the person’s consent, or use undue restraint upon the person detained.
+4. _(d)_ The officer, agent or employee of the library, museum or archival institution, or the merchant or his employee or agent acting under subsection (a) or (b) hereof shall not search the person, search or seize any property belonging to the person detained without the person's consent, or use undue restraint upon the person detained.

 5. _(e)_ Any peace officer may arrest without a warrant any person that he has